eclab/edisyn/README.md

 I believe that the following should work:

-1. [Download and install Java 8](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+1. [Download and install Java 11](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 The JRE should work fine.

 2. Download Edisyn's jar file, called [edisyn.jar](https://github.com/eclab/edisyn/raw/master/jar/edisyn.jar), presently located in the "jar" directory.

 3. Double-click on edisyn.jar to launch Edisyn.

-#### Note
+#### Important Note for Windows User

-Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
-However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows.
-You might get a bunch of complaints from the system, but Edisyn will work: it just won't have anything persistent.
+Java versions earlier than 11 (or so) do not handle high-resolution displays properly, so Edisyn will appear teeny-tiny.
+You need to upgrade to 11.

-I'll try to get some information about how to get Java preferences working.
-Rumor has it that this will be fixed anyway in Java 9.
+Also Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
+However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
+I think this is fixed as of Java 11 but you should check and let me know.

 ### Installation and Running on Linux